 Where Can I Take the Army ASVAB?

-High school students often have the option to take the ASVAB through an Army testing administrator at their high school location.
+High school students often have the option to take the ASVAB through an United States Army testing administrator at their high school location.
 These testing administrators work with schools to determine when the ASVAB will be taken at their location.
 Your school’s guidance counselor or testing administrator will likely know when the next upcoming ASVAB test for the Army will be taking place at your school.

 If you are not in high school it is best to reach out to your local Army recruiter to find out how you can take the ASVAB test.
 Typically you will take it at a Military Entrance Processing Station (MEPS) location and you must register to take the test at the location.